Keyboard shortcuts

 MessagesPer-level message text style, nil to disable

-PercentGradientGradient colour stops for Percent fields
+PercentGradientGradient color stops for Percent fields

 QuantityThresholdsQuantity unit -> magnitude-based style thresholds